oskariorg/oskari-docs/md/documentation/updating.md

 # Updating Oskari version

+Note!
+We are updating the frontend and server versions at the same time and for best compatibility it's best to use same version in both.

 ## Frontend

-Updating an Oskari application that is based on the [sample-application](https://github.com/oskariorg/sample-application) template is relatively easy.
+Updating an Oskari application that is based on the [sample-application](https://github.com/oskariorg/sample-application) template is fairly simple.
 For the frontend the oskari-frontend (and possible oskari-frontend-contrib) dependency is updated by changing the version number in [package.json](https://github.com/oskariorg/sample-application/blob/1.2.1/package.json#L9) file from the current version in the app:
 ```
   "dependencies": {
     "oskari-frontend": "https://git@github.com/oskariorg/oskari-frontend.git#1.55.2"